Is Granite Best For Outdoor Kitchen Countertop

 Cosmetically speaking some "granites" may weather a bit more than others.... meaning the shiny polish

-This is not the same as quartz countertops, where prolonged exposure to sunlight turns the colored pigment yellow.
+And FYI... quartz countertops should not be used for outdoor kitchen countertops as prolonged exposure to sunlight turns the colored pigment yellow.

-In fact, applying a sealer outdoors or even on an outdoor kitchen countertop is often not recommended or needed.
-Mainly this applies to flooring... stone installed on the ground, but can be considered for you outdoor kitchen countertops as well.
+But often it is best to not seal stone in a wet environment.
+Mainly this applies to flooring or tile decking... stone installed on the ground... but can be considered for your outdoor countertops as well.

-For outdoor kitchen countertop maintenance a sealer can be as much benefit as indoors to help prevent stains, however, the outdoor top has the advantage that rain and sun have a way of eliminating stains over time.
+For outdoor kitchen countertop maintenance, a sealer can be as much benefit as indoors to help prevent stains, however, the outdoor top has the advantage that rain and sun have a way of eliminating stains over time.

-Choosing a lighter, earth tone color is smart for an outdoor kitchen.
+Choosing a lighter, earth tone color is smart for an outdoor patio kitchen.
 It blends well and you won't notice as much if the polish wears and the color is not as intense.
-A color-enhancer can be applied (to a honed or worn surface) to give that "wet look," but outdoors that will wear off quick.

 If this gives you pause, consider that every other surface will have similar or worse cosmetic issues outdoors.
 This is just nature running its course and it's best to just let it.